iAgent Protocol ($AGNT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 iAgent Protocol Historical Price

-According to the latest data gathered on iAgent Protocol live price page, the current price of iAgent Protocol is 0.00389117USD.
-The circulating supply of iAgent Protocol($AGNT) is 67.92M $AGNT , giving it a market capitalization of $264.28K.
+According to the latest data gathered on iAgent Protocol live price page, the current price of iAgent Protocol is 0.00726124USD.
+The circulating supply of iAgent Protocol($AGNT) is 67.92M $AGNT , giving it a market capitalization of $493.16K.

 The iAgent Protocol Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of $AGNT based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.